 Clinical placements typically involve students providing face-to-face psychology services in spoken English.
 Applicants are encouraged to contact the program convenor if they are unable to provide psychology services in this format, but may be able to in other formats (e.g. in Australian Sign Language).
 We will work with you to investigate whether you can meet the program and Psychology Board of Australia requirements and whether there is a placement available that meets your needs.
 We encourage applicants to begin these discussions as early as possible, as they must be finalised before we will be able to offer you a place in the program.

-In their first semester, students attend courses preparing them for their first clinical placement which begins in June-July of the first year in the ANU Psychology Clinic.
+In their first semester, students attend courses preparing them for their first clinical placement which begins in late April of the first year in the ANU Psychology Clinic.
 Subsequent to this placement they undertake three or more supervised clinical field placements.

 The Master of Clinical Psychology is a professional training program and the School has a responsibility to ensure that graduates complete certain training requirements to a high standard.
 Both attendance and the satisfactory completion of assessment processes are necessary conditions for the successful completion of any of the degrees offered in the clinical program.
 High standards of academic and professional performance as well as ethical conduct are expected of all our students.
 All components of the Master of Clinical Psychology will be assessed.
 Students must satisfy course requirements in each and every component of the program (coursework, clinical placements and research) in order for the degree to be awarded.
 Students will not be permitted to proceed with their research if failures are recorded in the coursework or clinical placement components of their study program.

 The Master of Clinical Psychology is accredited by the Australian Psychology Accreditation Council (APAC)

 The first step to enrolling in your new program is to seek academic advice in order to discuss the courses you will be studying.
 This is done by making an appointment to meet with the program convener (details below).